actualbudget/docs/docs/getting-started/envelope-budgeting.md

-## Zero-Based Budgeting
+## Zero-Sum Budgeting
-Zero-based budgeting is a key principle in electronic envelope budgeting systems like Actual Budget.
+Zero-Sum budgeting[^1] is a key principle in electronic envelope budgeting systems like Actual Budget.
 This approach means that all income is assigned to a specific category, leaving no money unallocated.
 This gives every unit of currency a purpose, ensuring that income is used efficiently and intentionally.
+A popular saying is all your money should have a "job".

+One dollar (or whatever your currency is) may be used for Netflix while the next dollar may be for savings.
+Giving every dollar a job forces you to be honest about where you money is going because each dollar can only have one job.

-Here’s what Zero-Based Budgeting involves:
+Here’s what Zero-Sum Budgeting involves:

 - **Total Allocation**: All your income is allocated to specific categories, resulting in a zero balance.